Voters weary as Puerto Rico prepares for historic primaries

 Pierluisi was sworn in as governor last August when Gov. Ricardo Rosselló resigned following widespread street protests over a profanity-laced chat that was leaked and government corruption.
 But he served less than a week as Puerto Rico’s Supreme Court ruled that Vázquez, then the justice secretary, was constitutionally next in line because there was no secretary of state.

-Whoever emerges as the party’s nominee will be among a record nine gubernatorial candidates in November’s general elections.
+Whoever emerges as the party’s nominee will be among six gubernatorial candidates in November’s general election.

 The main opposition Popular Democratic Party, which supports Puerto Rico’s current political status as a U.S. territory, is holding a primary for the first time in its 82-year history.
 It has three people competing for its gubernatorial nomination — San Juan Mayor Carmen Yulín Cruz, known for her public spats with U.S. President Donald Trump following the devastation of Hurricane Maria; Puerto Rico Sen. Eduardo Bhatia; and Carlos Delgado, mayor of the northwest coastal town of Isabela.

-Note: This story has been corrected to show that there will be a total of six gubernatorial candidates in the November election.